Farming as it should be

 All of this means that Belton Farm cheese is cheese as it should be.

 Cheese you can trust.
-Great tasting cheese that consistently wins awards, and with a range of British territorial organic cheeses that includes Cheshire, Wensleydale, Lancashire, Red Leicester, Double Gloucester and Cheddar, there is something for everyone.
+Great tasting cheese that consistently wins awards, and with a range of British territorial organic cheese that includes Cheshire, Wensleydale, Lancashire, Red Leicester, Double Gloucester and Cheddar, there is something for everyone.